stoffee/csp-k8s-hcp/README.md

    Custom HCL is loaded onto HCP from github.com.

    Output from runs include the Vault service URL and credential token.

+   <a name="Task09"></a>

-9. Use the cloud console GUI to <a href="#ConfirmHCP">Confirm HCP</a> and <a href="#ConfirmAWSGUI">Confirm resources in AWS GUI</a>.
+9. Use the cloud console GUI to <a href="#ConfirmHCP">Confirm HCP</a> and <a href="#ConfirmAWSGUI">confirm resources in AWS GUI</a>.

-   WARNING: Do not make changes using the cloud GUI, which creates <strong>drift</strong> from configurations defined.
+    WARNING: Avoid making changes using the cloud GUI, which creates <strong>drift</strong> from configurations defined.
+Keep Terraform as the <strong>single source of truth</strong> to define cloud resources.

+    The Enterprise/Cloud edition of Terraform performs <strong>drift detection</strong> to detect changes made outside of Terraform.
+But it's less risk and toil to avoid drift in the first place.

     Install on application <strong>developer's</strong> laptops CLI (Command Line Interface), SSH (Secure Shell), and other utilities that include a Vault client to cache secrets.
 A local Jupyter server program with Docker can be installed for use in demonstrating commands exercising Vault and Consul.

+    <a name="Task10"></a>

 10. <a href="#AccessVaultCLI">CLI commands can obtain from within Kubernetes the <a href="#AccessVaultURL">URL and credentials to Vault</a> and Consul.